sergioh-pessoal/scripts_CD-CT/README.md

 Cloning this repo: `git clone https://github.com/monanadmin/scripts_CD-CT.git` you will get this directories:
 ~~~
-namelists
+datain/namelists
 scripts
-olds
 ~~~

-- The `olds` directory should be ignored for while.
-- The `namelists` directory contains all versioned namelists needded for run and compile all phases of model;
+- The `datain/namelists` directory contains all versioned namelists needded for run and compile all phases of model;
 - The `scripts` directory is the most important folder that contains all the scripts that you will need to install, compile, run, and produce produtcs of the A-MONAN model.